BELKIN PF40 PURE AV

 CONCLUSION

-The concepts of using chokes and capacitors to filter out line noise are decades old.
-I find it very puzzling that surge suppressor companies give cute names to their audio circuits than explain them in detail.
-By dumbing concepts down companies may have contributed to a perception that these products are snake oil, which is very far from the truth.
-Surge supressor manuals should describe in detail the circuit inside so the buyer can make comparisons between brands and models.
+So do line conditioners serve a purpose?
+Absolutely!
+Creating a safe harbor for your equipment should be a priority.
+The amount of EMI/RFI on modern power grids is significant.
+Lightning strikes and power surges are even more damaging.
+Allowing them to pass into expensive TVs and AV systems is very risky and irresponsible to ignore in my opinion.
+So its puzzling that surge suppressor companies chose to give cute names to their circuits rather than explain them in detail.
+By dumbing-down AC filtering the companies may have contributed to a perception that these products are snake oil, which is very far from the truth.
+If they had described in detail the circuit inside so AV buyers could make comparisons between brands and models these products would have dominated the market.
 Even today quality brands such as Furman and Panamax state the features of EMI/RFI noise filtering but don't explain how they accomplish it.
+Why be so mysterious?

-A look under the hood by the manufacturers would go a long way to build consumer confidence in what is unnecessarily mysterious.
+This is a missed opportunity.
+A look under the hood by reviewers and manufacturers would have gone a long way in building consumer confidence in what is an unnecessarily vague product.

 Datsunzgarage.us © 1997-2024